metal-toolbox/architecture/firmware-install-service.md

 ### Process

-The diagrams below depicts the sequence of events for the Firmware install process.
+The diagrams below depict the sequence of events for the Firmware install process.

 #### Failure modes and recovery